JaeS-Lee/JaeS-Lee/README.md

 <h3> :computer: About Me : </h3>

-I am a Ph.D student in veterinary toxicology.
+I am a Ph.D. student in veterinary toxicology.

 I normally use
 <br/>